Learning the Crystal Structure Genome for Property Classification: Methodology

-We retrieve materials data from the Materials Project database \cite{Jain2013}.
-In order to ensure the quality of data, we consider only materials with cross-reference labels in the Inorganic Crystal Structure Database (ICSD) database \cite{hellenbrandt2004inorganic}.
-After filtering based on this constraint, we obtained a dataset comprising 48,536 materials with the following specified properties: crystal system, bulk modulus ($B$), shear modulus ($G$), electronic band gap ($E_g$), and energy above the convex hull ($E_H$).
+We retrieved materials data from the Materials Project database \cite{*[{}][{ using data retrieved on October 30, 2021.}] Jain2013}.
+We obtained a dataset comprising 139,367 materials with the following specified properties: crystal system, bulk modulus ($B$), shear modulus ($G$), electronic band gap ($E_g$), and energy above the convex hull ($E_H$).
 All materials properties utilized herein were simulated using DFT by the Materials Project.
 Since not all properties are available for every compound in the database, the total number of materials for each classification task differs (\autoref{tab:table1}).
-We assigned thresholds in \autoref{tab:table1} for the different classification tasks to ensure physically meaningful class boundaries (e.g., metal and insulator), and to maintain a balanced dataset.
+We assigned thresholds as shown in \autoref{tab:table1} for different classification tasks to ensure physically meaningful class boundaries (e.g., metals and insulators), while maintaining a well-balanced dataset.
+For instance, the median value of bulk modulus (85\,GPa) was used to partition the dataset into two classes with different stiffness for binary classification.

+For each material, we first construct its primitive standard cell using the DFT-relaxed crystal structure reported by the Materials Project.
+(A conventional standard cell can also be used to achieve comparable performance, however, we report property classification results here using the primitive cell.
+It is the physical structural unit for the scattering process.
+In addition, using experimental crystal structures should lead to the same statistical results as reported later.)